 This allows you to flatten this kind of multi-clause pattern matching directly into the do-catch statement, making it much easier to read.

 Next, let's look at a couple enhancements we've made to enum types.

-Since Swift 4.1, the compiler's been able to synthesize Equatable and Hashable conformance for a wide variety of types.
+Since Swift 4.1, the compiler has been able to synthesize equatable and hashable conformance for a wide variety of types.